Fractal dimensions and profinite groups: Algorithmic dimension of points

 \begin{definition} Fix some computable injection $\pi \colon \NN^* \to \{0,1\}^*$, say \bc $(n_0, \ldots, n_{k-1}) \mapsto 0^{n_0 } 1 \ldots 0^{n_{k-1}} 1$. \ec The plain descriptive (Kolmogorov) complexity $C(y) $ of $ y \in \NN^*$ is defined to be $C (\pi(y))$; in a similar way one defines $K(y)$, $C(y\mid n)$, etc. \end{definition} The choice of $\pi$ will only affect these values up to a constant.
 It will be clear from the context whether $C(y)$ is taken to be evaluated for $y \in \NN^*$ or for $y \in \{0,1\}^*$.
 There are now two interpretations of the expression $C(y)$ for a binary string $y$; however, they agree up to a constant.

 Recall that throughout, $T \sub \NN^*$ is a finitely branching tree such that each node has at least two successors.
 By $T_n$ we denote the set of strings in $T$ of length $n$.
-The space $[T]$ carries the natural ultrametric
+The space $[T]$ carries the ultrametric given by~(\ref{eqn:distance tree}).
+For real-valued expressions $E,F$ depending on the same parameters, we write $E \le^+F$ for $E \le F + \+ O(1)$, and $E=^+ F$ for $E \le^+ F \le^+ E$.